iltumio/Satellite/README.md

 ## Running Locally

 You must install [Node.JS](https://nodejs.org/en/download/) on your system prior to running the application.

+### Textile.io Setup
+Because the application uses HMR it will refresh un-nessiarily so it is recommended to run Textile locally.
+You can use their Docker container which makes this very easy, information here: [Textile Docker](https://github.com/textileio/go-threads#running-threaddb).

+Alternativley you can simply create a key for Textile and include it in your config.
+Creating a Textile account and generating keys is explained here: [Textile Account](https://docs.textile.io/hub/accounts/)

+### Creating the config
+You'll need to fill out a few things in the config, first create your config by running `cp src/config/config-example.js src/config/config.js`.

+**Next enter the following information:**
+`env` - Switch to 'prod' unless you're using a local instance of Textile.
+`textile.key` - Replace this with your Textile.io API key.

 **Update Submodules**
 `git submodule update --init --recursive`